clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Active Reconnaissance.md

         * No one should suspect a browser connected to a target web server among hundreds of other legitimate users.

 ## Web Browser
-* TCP/80 by default when the website is accessed over HTTP
+* TCP/80 by default when the website is accessed over HTTP.
-* TCP/443 by default when the website is accessed over HTTPS
+* TCP/443 by default when the website is accessed over HTTPS.
 * Can use custom ports to access a service.
   * https://127.0.0.1:8834/ will connect to 127.0.0.1 (localhost) at port 8834 via HTTPS protocol.
 * Developer Tools allow inspection of many things that the browser has received and exchanged with the remote server.
-  * View and even modify JavaScript (JS) files.
+  * View and modify JavaScript (JS) files.
   * Inspect cookies set on the system.
   * Discover the folder structure of the site content.
 * Add-ons for Firefox and Chrome can help in penetration testing.